isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/education.md

       Private tutors operating out of residences are also advised to put in place appropriate precautionary measures, and work with parents to ensure that they are comfortable with the measures taken.
 These should include:

       a.
 Wearing of masks by all staff and students
-        b.
+      <br>b.
 Temperature screening and health declarations (tutors should turn away or not conduct tuition for persons who are unwell or have been issued with Approved Absence/Leave of Absence by their respective schools or Stay Home Notice/Home Quarantine Order by the authorities)
-        c.
-Clear record-keeping of staff/students to facilitate contact-tracing (Note: Where the tutor has to visit multiple places of residence, the tutor is expected to maintain a personal log of his/her activities, to facilitate contact tracing if necessary.)
+      <br>c.
+Clear record-keeping of staff/students to facilitate contact-tracing (Note: Where the tutor has to visit multiple places of residence, the tutor is expected to maintain a personal log of his/her activities, to facilitate contact tracing if necessary)
-        d.
+      <br>d.
 Disinfection of surfaces between classes, if venue is hosted by tutor and shared by multiple students

       Individuals should also limit their overall number of social interactions, to not more than two per day, whether visiting another household or meeting with friends/family members/students in a public place.